modernweb-dev/web/docs/docs/building/rollup-plugin-html.md

   absoluteBaseUrl?: string;
   /** Whether to set full absolute urls for ['meta[property=og:image]', 'link[rel=canonical]', 'meta[property=og:url]'] or not.
 Requires a absoluteBaseUrl to be set.
 Default to true. */ absoluteSocialMediaUrls?: boolean;
+  /** Should a service worker registration script be injected.
+Defaults to false. */ injectServiceWorker?: boolean;
+  /** File system path to the generated service worker file */ serviceWorkerPath?: string;
 }

 export interface GeneratedBundle {